 Traditional Observance of Memorial Day

-Memorial Day is a federal holiday in the U.S. The holiday’s purpose is to remember all the men and women who have died while serving in the armed forces.
+Memorial Day is a federal holiday in the U.S. The holiday serves as a day to remember all the men and women who have died while serving in the armed forces.
 The day is observed every year on the last Monday of May.

 Memorial Day, originally known as “Decoration Day” originated in the South in 1866.
 Later in 1868, the North began celebrating the tradition too.